-All courses are taught by the Institute for Health & Socio-Economic Policy faculty, the research arm of National Nurses United, through the Department of Women’s and Gender Studies at Rutgers, the State University of New Jersey.
+All courses are taught by National Nurses United instructors, through the Department of Women’s and Gender Studies at Rutgers, the State University of New Jersey.

 Omid received his B.A. in Political Science at the University of California, Berkeley and his Ph.D. in Politics with a Designated Emphasis in Feminist Studies at the University of California, Santa Cruz.
 Using political theory to explore Iranian politics following the revolution in 1979, his graduate research analyzed the shifting dynamics of religion, secularism, social movements, and geopolitics in contemporary Iran.
 Through an interdisciplinary lens, his courses balance the interventions of theoretical frameworks with lived experiences of social and political struggles throughout the world.
 Omid has taught a range of courses in feminism and feminist theory, social movements, the politics of the Middle East and Islam, political theory/philosophy and race and class.